 I love hot chocolate in the winter months, topped off with marshmallows.
 Named after the mallow plant which grows wild in marshes, ancient Egyptians enjoyed this treat, squeezing the sap from the plant, mixing it with nuts and honey.
 Fast forward to the mid-1800s, French candy makers began experimenting with whipping the sap and then moulding.
 Eventually, they swapped out the mallow with gelatin which make the product more stable.
 The treat was introduced to Americans in the early 1900s, manufacturing improved, and has been a crowd-pleaser ever since.
 In fact, the US is the main consumer of marshmallows, buying the sweet treat year-round, incorporating it into a variety of recipes, but also enjoying them in their simplest form in hot chocolate.

-Topping with a whipped cream sweetened with stevia is one keto-friendly way to enjoy a hot chocolate this time of year, but it melts quickly in the heat.
+Topping with a whipped cream is one way to enjoy a hot chocolate this time of year, but it melts quickly in the heat.
 Marshmallows, though are really the way to go as it slowly dissolves into this lovely topping.
-Try this easy keto marshmallow recipe so you too can enjoy this treat.
+Try this easy marshmallow recipe so you too can enjoy this treat.
+Make it keto using sugar substitute.

 Enjoy in Summer as Well